msibal6/the-college-lifecycle/README.md

 - Clickable Count
   - click on a count
   - count disappears
+  - text from the actor shows up and
+    - they can click it away
+    - if theey click another count, this one disappears
 - final video
   - after clicking all the counts in all the stages of college
   - video from me plays